vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

       Fix(ValueF(2))))))
 ```

-The resulting type of a ‘fixed’ version is Fix ExpressionF so we’re back to a recursive representation, but now we have to use unfix function to get our non recursive data structure back.
+The resulting type of a ‘fixed’ version is `Fix ExpressionF` so we’re back to a recursive representation, but now we have to use `unfix` function to get our non recursive data structure back.
-> What are the benefits of having Fix?
-Looks like it’s the same approach as original Expression type but now we have this weird Fix and unfix nonsense?
+> What are the benefits of having `Fix`?
+Looks like it’s the same approach as original `Expression` type but now we have this weird `Fix` and `unfix` nonsense?

-Yes, but we’re trying to generalize the process of folding, it requires introduction of additional abstractions, like Fix and Algebra that we’ll discuss later.
+Yes, but we’re trying to generalize the process of folding, it requires introduction of additional abstractions, like `Fix` and `Algebra` that we’ll discuss later.
 Bear with me, it should make more sense later.

 So we have our ‘fixed’ data structure, how would evaluation function look like?